 First Passage to the West

 This route connects Vancouver and Banff and is the line the company first established when it was founded in 1990.
 The Rocky Mountaineer is the only passenger train to travel along this famous, historic section of the Canadian Pacific Railway.
-Memorable spots along the way include the charming train station at Lake Louise, the Stoney Creek Bridge, the dramatic Fraser & Thompson River Canyons and the location where the Last Spike was added to the railway in 1885.
+Memorable spots along the way include the charming train station at Lake Louise, the Stoney Creek Bridge, the dramatic Fraser and Thompson River Canyons and the location where the last spike was added to the railway in 1885.

 Rainforest to Gold Rush

 This route connects North Vancouver and Jasper, with stops in Whistler and Quesnel.
-It was previously known as the "Fraser Discovery Route" and the focus is on discovering British Columbia's wild timber country and Gold Rush history.
-The train passes through the Fraser River Canyon and it's not uncommon to spot black bears, bald eagles, ospreys and even grizzly bears.
+The train passes through the Fraser River Canyon.
+This routing was previously known as the "Fraser Discovery Route," and much of the hosts’ involve the discovery of British Columbia's wild timber country and Gold Rush history.
+It's not uncommon to spot black bears, bald eagles, osprey and even grizzly bears.

-Rocky Mountaineer offers two enticing service levels — Goldleaf and Silverleaf — to spoil every traveler.
+Rocky Mountaineer offers two enticing service levels — Goldleaf and Silverleaf — with features that appeal to every traveller.
 We can help you decide which service level is right for you.

 The GoldLeaf cars are double-level, and your assigned seat will be on the top floor, right underneath the dome window where you will have 360-degree views of the scenery around you.
 Downstairs is the dining room, where you will be served a la carte meals prepared onboard.
 GoldLeaf cars also feature an outdoor viewing platform where you can step outside for some fresh mountain air.

-Carving through the Canadian Rockies onboard a luxury coach, you'll come face to face with magnificent scenery that's so perfect, you might just ask to be pinched!
+Winding through the Canadian Rockies onboard a luxury coach, you'll come face to face with magnificent scenery.
+It can be so breathtaking, you may think you’re dreaming.